apmondia/giveloco_frontend/README.md

 ### Committing Your Code

 If you are going to deploy your code to production, you must first compile the assets using the ```gulp build-prod``` task.
 This task will compile, concatenate and minify the SASS and JavaScript files.
-Once you've created your production copies, commit them to the repository and push the new commit into production.
+Once you've compiled your production assets, commit them to the repository and push the new commit into production.